Dendekky/gamelytics-ai/progress.md

   - Added backend cache clearing endpoint for analytics debugging

 **🏆 GG-Sync is now a production-ready League of Legends performance analysis engine with enterprise-level features and architecture!**

+##### State Management Migration (2024-12-30) ✅
+- **✅ Migrated to Zustand**: Replaced React useState with Zustand for global state management
+  - Created comprehensive `appStore` for managing summoner data, UI state, and form data
+  - Created `apiStore` for handling API operations like connect account and sync matches
+  - Implemented proper TypeScript interfaces for all store state and actions
+  - Added Zustand devtools for better debugging and state inspection
+  - Simplified component logic by moving complex state management to stores
+  - Improved code organization with separation of concerns between UI state and API operations
+  - Enhanced maintainability with centralized state management